Charles-Zhang-Experiments/PortfolioMonteCarloSim/README.md

 ## Future Improvements

+- [x] (Done in [commit ada0d2d](https://github.com/Charles-Zhang-Experiments/PortfolioMonteCarloSim/commit/ada0d2d2accaf08e4c1cf43ad6ed83d1980f0372)) The current visualization for CLI program is not showing currency visualization, this would be helpful in understanding the trend; It can be added in future implementation.
+However, this is available in the website interface.

 The risk analytics part of the program can be further improved; That is, for final risk numbers, we can generate contribution from exchange rate for easier analysis.
 (This is done in a later patch)

 There are also some known issues carried from previous implementation: https://github.com/chaojian-zhang/OTPPInterview2022/issues

+Input parameters beyond sample data is not fully tested for Risk Terminal.

 ## Technical Notes